Myth: ESD provides books and materials or enrolls students in an education program.

 Reality: ESD is legally required to process home school notifications and test results.
 We are not able to provide curriculum, books or materials, and are not involved in the direct education of home school students.
-We do not receive any state or federal funding for our program.
 Parents have the full responsibility and freedom to design their student’s education – including the choice and purchase of all educational materials.

 Myth: ESD tracks a student’s progress or oversees a student’s education.

 Reality: Parents are required to notify the ESD only once that their student will be home schooling.
 They have no obligation to share their educational plans.
 ESD is not involved in reviewing, approving, or monitoring a home school student’s education.
 Home school students must take a standardized test at the end of grades 3, 5, 8, and 10, and LBL requests those results.
 Students achieving the 15th percentile or greater on the test have no additional obligations.

 Myth: Home school students take the same tests that public school students do.

 Reality: Public school tests such as the OAKS test or Smarter Balanced test are not acceptable for home school testing.
 OAR 581-021-0026(1)(a) lists approved tests for assessment of satisfactory progress by home school students.
 Parents must make sure that their home schooled child is tested by a qualified and neutral tester using a test from the list that is appropriate for the child’s grade level.